-By the end of this paper, we should have clearly explained that contract assertions as presented in [P2900R9] provide a powerful tool for enabling static analysis to improve the safety and correctness of all software to which it is applied.
+We aim to clearly explain, in this paper, that contract assertions as presented in [P2900R9] provide a powerful tool for enabling static analysis to improve the safety and correctness of all software to which it is applied.

 2 What Is Static Analysis?